ShaneCalderDuckyA50/CacheDEFIProject/CompanyShares/readme.txt

 Code can be found at: https://github.com/ShaneCalderDuckyA50/CacheDEFIProject/blob/main/CompanyShares/CompanyShares.sol

-Lines 3 to 8 shoulb be eddited to include comapny information Code example here:
+Lines 4 to 13 should be eddited to include company information Code example here:

 // CompanyName - (Place company Name here)
 // Founders -
 // Company Location - Country - City
 // Type of Company Corporation etc.
+// Public or private company
+// Class of shares
+// Company holding sale of shares or underwriter (if required)
-// Date of financial statements or year end
+// Date for financial statements or year end
 // Website:
+// Contact email or phone number

 Lines 362 - 365 total token supply can be changed (set at 10,000 shares), change name to company name and symbol.
 Set to 2 decimal points.